LuisJG8/sf_ml_tech_demo/README.md

 ## Step 2

-Go to SQL Workspaces (under the Projects section) and run the setup.sql file (click on the v next to the ▶️) and then on "Run all"
+Go to SQL Workspaces (under the Projects section) and run the setup.sql file (click on the v next to the ▶️) and then click on "Run all"

 ## Step 3